-- Paid employment, including subsidized options such as apprenticeship or OJT (On the Job Training), with private and public employers, student work study, and selfemployment - Education, which includes hours spent in class time required to achieve a credential required for sustainable work.
-This includes high school diploma or equivalency completion (for those under 20 who have not yet achieved this credential), college courses, short term training, adult education certificate courses, or technical training that is employer sponsored.
-One hour of study time is included toward participation for every hour of classroom participation. - Work Experience Placements, which includes working in a non-profit agency work site (community service) and in some cases in a private business in order to develop work skills and preparedness - Job Search, which may include structured group classes or individual job search activities - Job Readiness, which includes activities and services that help an individual prepare for work.
-This may include treatment or individualized job development and work experience placement assistance - Providing Child Care Services to an individual who is participating in a community service program.
+- Paid employment, including subsidized options such as apprenticeship or OJT (On the Job Training), with private and public employers, student work study, and self-employment. - Vocational education training, which includes hours spent in class time required to achieve a credential required for sustainable work, including an Associate's Degree or Bachelor's degree.
+This also includes high school diploma or equivalency completion, English for Speakers of Other Languages (ESOL) classes, college courses and degree attainment programs, short term training, adult education certificate courses, technical/trades courses or technical training that is employer sponsored.
+One hour of study time is included toward participation for every hour of classroom participation. - Work Experience Placements, which includes working in a non-profit agency work site (community service) and in some cases in a private business in order to develop work skills and preparedness - Job Search, which may include structured group classes or individual job search activities. - Job Readiness, which includes activities and services that help an individual prepare for work.
+This may include treatment or individualized job development and work experience placement assistance. - Providing Child Care Services to an individual who is participating in a community service program.